PS662/CalculatorMicroservice-Boilerplate/README.md

     /subtract for subtraction
     /multiply for multiplication
     /divide for division
+    /api/login for login
+    /api/protected for auth

-The JSON payload should contain two parameters, num1 and num2, representing the two numbers to perform the arithmetic operation on.
+The JSON payload should contain two parameters, num1 and num2, also an auth token, representing the two numbers to perform the arithmetic operation on.
 The response will be a JSON object containing the result of the operation.

 For example, to perform an addition operation on the numbers 2 and 3, send the following POST request: